Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 > **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
 If you are using a personal GitHub account and you created your repository as a private repository, you will have to change it to be **public** if you want to configure Branch protection policies.
 You can change your repository to be public in repository settings.

-You may configure the specific workflows you require in your own software engineering organization.
-For the purposes of this sample, you will configure branch protections as follows:
+You may configure the specific branch protections you require in your own software engineering organization.
+In order to support the developer workflow described in the documentation in this template repo, you will configure branch protections as follows:

 - **master** branch is protected from direct check-ins
-- Pull request requires **1** review approval (1 reviewer is suggested for this sample for simplicity, but it is considered best practice to require at least 2 reviewers on a real project)
+- Pull request requires **1** review approval
 - Status check configured so that the automation pipeline when triggered by a Pull Request must complete successfully before the PR can be merged.

 To configure these protections: